calvin-debug/postman/README.md

 1. Change the routing element so that the index page is rerouted to the `/posts` route.
 2. Open post.service.ts and implement the getPosts() method to fetch posts from the API.
-3. In post-list.component.ts, call the getPosts() method from PostService and store the data.
+3. In post-list.component.ts, call the getPosts() method from PostService to display a list of posts in the list page.
-4. Update post-list.component.html to display the fetched posts using Angular's structural directives (*ngFor).
+4. Update post-list.component.html to display the fetched posts using Angular's structural directives (*ngFor / @for).
+   - If possible, display the posts directly in the post-list component without saving them into a variable in the script.

 Files to Work On:

+- `src/app/app-routing.module.ts`
 - `src/app/services/post.service.ts`
 - `src/app/components/post-list/post-list.component.ts`
 - `src/app/components/post-list/post-list.component.html`